MohtashimAman/gym-nutrition-system/README.md

 # Gym Nutrition System

-A Python command-line app that generates personalized calorie targets and meal plans based on a user's fitness goal, body metrics, and activity level — with an estimated time-to-goal calculator.
+A Python command-line app that generates personalized calorie targets and meal plans based on a user's fitness goal, body metrics, and activity level, with an estimated time-to-goal calculator.

 ---